Unico-team/.github/README.md

 # 🎓 StudentHub Organization

-Welcome to **StudentHub** — an organization formed by a team of passionate university students dedicated to making academic life easier, smarter, and more efficient.
+Welcome to **Unico** — an organization formed by a team of passionate University of Isfahan students dedicated to making academic life easier, smarter, and more efficient.

 ## 🚀 Our Mission